AriFordsham/lens-wiki/Tutorial.md

     set l b1 (set l b2 a) = set l b1 a

 Note, that the type system isn't sufficient to check these laws for you, so you need to ensure them yourself no matter what lens implementation you use.
+(Some others will compose with (.) the other way.)

 To derive the type signature for lenses, we'll take a bit of an excursion through other types and typeclasses you may already be familiar with.